 Either from the Abermule detour or the lock below the castle, continue along the canal toward Newtown, eventually passing the Pwll Penarth Nature Reserve on your left.
 This reserve is operated by the Montgomeryshire Wildlife Trust and there are two hides available for bird watching.
 Details of the reserve, including a map, can be found at www.montwt.co.uk/pwll.html

-You will again pass Llanllwchaiarn Church up to your right, and the ‘Old Pump House’ on your left.
+You will again pass Llanllwchaiarn Church on your right, and the ‘Old Pump House’ on your left.
 The Pump House took water from the Severn to supply the head of the canal.
 It was originally operated by a water wheel, later by steam and eventually by a diesel engine.
 It ceased operation in the 1940s.
 Go through the gate after the Pump House, taking the upper path along the flood defence bank.
-Go through a small gap in the hedge on the right and on to Dolafon Road.
-Continue straight ahead which will bring you back to the Waggon and Horses on your right.
+Go through the gate on the right on to Dolafon Road.
+Turn right which will bring you back to the Waggon and Horses on your right.

 Waggon and Horses

 This local pub run by Neil and Jackie offers excellent bar service with real ale and meals in their Garden Restaurant.
 The opening hours are: